Zycrasion/quecto/README.md

 # Quecto
 !!!
-USE RUST NIGHTLY !!!
+USE RUST NIGHTLY !!! (just for cargo +nightly fmt)

 I have already tried building a language in typescript.
 Now I am going to make another one, compiled this time, in Rust.
 By Reading the checklist you can probably see the amount of tests that will be implemented,